Two friends graduated college at the same time.

 Just because you make a lot of money, doesn't mean you'll get to spend your energy on what really matters to you.

 This is a lesson I learned first hand and the experience wasn't pretty.

-I had just broken my "stretch" financial goal for the year and it was the middle March.
+I had just broken my "stretch" financial goal for the year and it was only the middle of March.